Wembley Stadium, Wembley, 19.11.2013

 Surprisingly given increasing costs elsewhere, the American A4-sized England programme is even better value than it was in 2007 for the last meeting between the two sides – retaining its cover price of £6 while having the same seventy-four pages of content.

 The action-packed cover features a stylised composite image of three players from each team: Daniel Sturridge, Andros Townsend and Wayne Rooney for England, and André Schürrle, Mesut Özil and Max Kruse for Germany.
 Unfortunately, Özil would be rested for this showpiece fixture.
-This would be exactly the same scenario as the 2007 edition, which would feature the injured Bastian Schweinsteiger.
+This was exactly the same scenario as the 2007 edition, which had featured the injured Bastian Schweinsteiger.

 Dimensions: 275 x 210 mm (American A4)

 Numbered Pages: 74

 With both teams having qualified comfortably for the World Cup finals in Brazil, the meeting at the end of 2013 was a chance to round off the year on a good note.
 Germany arrived at Wembley in decent form having had the better of a 1-1 draw in Milan against Italy four days earlier, while Roy Hodgson’s England side were looking to avoid the ignominy of back to back home defeats having lost 2-0 to Chile.

 With just the one defeat in 2013 – a 4-3 reverse against the USA when fielding what could best be described as a third-string team – Joachim Löw’s free-scoring side had won eight of their eleven matches, scoring thirty-four goals in the process.